 Despite Donald Trump repeatedly expressing a desire to repeal the Act, Nazmeera Moola, chief sustainability officer, Ninety One, said she does not expect a blanket repeal of all elements of the Inflation Reduction Act.

-“Large portions of the IRA are increasingly being defended by republicans – whose districts benefit from the investment.
+“Large portions of the IRA are increasingly being defended by Republicans – whose districts benefit from the investment.
 However, if elements like the green hydrogen credits are retained, we are likely to see amendments in the manner in which they are implemented that would result in more questionable climate outcomes.”

 Boyce agreed: “Ending green tax incentives would require support from the US Congress, which the new president may not be able to garner given the broad economic stimulus the IRA has produced.